Monday, July 14, 2014

 Questions for personal reflection

 John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee.
-If you would like to comment on today’s message or ask a question, please send John an email to email@example.com.
+If you would like to ask questions or make comments about today’s message, please email him at Traqair@aol.com.

 Questions for personal reflection